Instant Pot applesauce is one of the easiest and healthiest recipes that you can make! It’s made in minutes and has no added sugar.

 And after 45 minutes, I could then finally walk away from the kitchen.

-Reading about how quick foods cook in the Instant Pot, I gave my applesauce recipe a try.
+Then I switched to making Slow Cooker Cinnamon Applesauce.
+But after reading about how quick foods cook in the Instant Pot, I gave my applesauce recipe a try.
 I was AMAZED!!!

 With just 8 minutes of actual cooking time, the Instant Pot Applesauce was done!
 No waiting over a hot stove and no stirring the apples.
 Just walk away and you have made applesauce!